We have 2 kids: a princess lover and a nerdy kid. Since I’ve already written a trip plan for princesses, this one is for

 - Turtle Talk with Crush – this show is located inside The Seas building and uses the same interactive animation technology that I mentioned earlier is used at Monsters, Inc. Laugh Floor at Magic Kingdom

 - Agent P's World Showcase Adventure - this is an interactive game through the World Showcase that allows you to use a flip phone issued at Epcot to activate features throughout the various countries in the World Showcase

-Star Wars loving geeks will flock to Hollywood Studios for Star Wars attractions – Star Tours II, Jedi Training Academy (sign up early!) and Star Wars Weekends (held on Friday, Saturday and Sunday for four consecutive weekends in May and June).
+Star-Wars-loving geeks will flock to Hollywood Studios for Star Wars attractions - Star Tours, Jedi Training Academy (sign up early!) and Star Wars Weekends (held on Friday, Saturday and Sunday for four or five consecutive weekends in May and June).

 Confession: Nerd Boy and I aren't Star Wars fans but I'd be remiss if I left it out of a geek post.
 Please don't take away our geek cards.
 K, thx.